Léon Cogniet Biography | Oil Painting Reproductions

 8-29-1794 Paris, FRA – 11-20-1880 Paris, FRABack to Artist IndexView Artists Paintings

 In 1827, Léon Cogniet created a series of murals on the life of Saint Stephen for the church of Saint-Nicholas-des-Champs.
-He painted the Scène de Juillet 1830 or Les Drapeaux (Flags) covered with the blood of dead heroes for freedom, on the blue sky, hoisted on the towers of Notre-Dame de Paris which was presented at the Salon of 1831, next to Liberty guiding the people of Eugène Delacroix.
-From this date on, the two friends separated.
-From 1833 to 1835, he painted a scene from Napoleon's expedition to Egypt on one of the ceilings at the Louvre.
+He painted the Scène de Juillet 1830 or Les Drapeaux (The Flags) covered with the blood of dead heroes for freedom, on the blue sky, hoisted on the towers of Notre-Dame de Paris which were presented at the Salon of 1831, next to Liberty Leading the People by Eugène Delacroix.
+Unfortunately, two of the most patriotic paintings ever made were competing next to each other, from this date on, the two friends separated and never spoke.

-After 1831, he taught design at the Lycée Louis-le-Grand.
-He also taught at the École polytechnique from 1847 to 1861.
-In 1851, he was appointed a Professor at the École des Beaux-arts, a position he held until 1863, when he retired, slowly giving up his private students and becoming more reclusive.
-Léon Cogniet is probably best remembered as a teacher, with over one hundred well-known students.
+After 1831, he taught design at the Lycée Louis-le-Grand and from 1847 to 1861 at the École Polytechnique.
+In 1851, he was appointed a Professor at the École des Beaux-Arts, a position he held until 1863, when he retired, surrendering his private students and winding up more withdrawn.
+After 1855, he gave up his personal painting.
+Léon Cogniet is remembered as a great teacher, with more than one hundred students who became well-known later in their life.

 Art Movement: Romanticism

-Influenced: Rosa Bonheur, Edgar Degas, Léon Bonna, Alfred Boucher, Marie-Amélie Cogniet, Pierre Auguste Cot, Jean-Paul Laurens, Jules Lefebvre, Évariste-Vital Luminais, Jean-Louis-Ernest Meissonier
+Painters Léon Cogniet Influenced: Rosa Bonheur, Edgar Degas, Léon Bonnat, Alfred Boucher, Marie-Amélie Cogniet, Pierre Auguste Cot, Jean-Paul Laurens, Jules Lefebvre, Évariste-Vital Luminais, Jean-Louis-Ernest Meissonier